 Endometriosis is a painful condition involving uterine tissue that grows abnormally.
 It can result in pain throughout the menstrual cycle, heavy periods, and reproductive problems.
 CBD oil is reported to be helpful by many patients with endometriosis, particularly in being effective for reducing pain from the condition.
 More research and organizes studies are needed to understand how CBD oil might affect the condition, which has roots in inflammation and autoimmunity.

 Anxiety is far from a women’s-only health issue, but it does impact more women (as much as 24 percent) than men.
 It’s also commonly seen in women’s health disorders like postpartum depression, PMS, menopause, and other hormone-related imbalances.
-CBD oil works to improve anxiety by decreasing activity in areas of the brain that are stimulated in response to anxiety triggers.
+CBD oil for anxiety may improve this condition by decreasing activity in areas of the brain that are stimulated in response to anxiety triggers.

 Inflammation is associated with many conditions, including those that are associated with pain and/or arthritis.
 While men and women both suffer from arthritis, it affects women in a 3:1 ratio compared to men, with women also having a higher intensity of symptoms and pain.
 In animal studies, CBD oil has been shown to reduce inflammation associated with arthritis, as well as pain-related behaviors.